 Both novices and experienced personnel will benefit greatly from this course.
 If you cannot go, tell your director/executive so he/she can attend to better understand your complex profession.

 This course offers an effective combination of lecture, case studies, and class participation activities conducted by knowledgeable and experienced instructors who are leaders in their fields.
-Many case studies of actual crisis situations are used to emphasize and enhance the concepts.
+Case studies of actual crisis situations – with an emphasis on the COVID-19 Pandemic – are used to emphasize and enhance the concepts.
 Several interactive class activities provide additional hands-on experience.
-Participants will also practice what is learned: the course concludes with a crisis simulation in which participants take active roles in a simulated disaster, including a realistic news media briefing.
+Participants can also practice what is learned: the course concludes with an optional participation crisis simulation in which participants take active roles in a simulated disaster, including a realistic news media briefing.

 Note: Topics, speakers, and schedule are subject to change.

-- Course Information and Outline; the MIT Experience
+- Course Information and Outline; the Online Experience

-- Overview of Business Continuity and Crisis Management
+- Business Continuity & Crisis Management Overview and Issues

 - BC Laws, Standards, and Metrics